Md Hashim Hussein

-General (Rtd) Tan Sri Md Hashim bin Hussein is a Malaysian retired Army officer, diplomat and politician.
+Md Hashim bin Hussein is a Malaysian retired Army officer, diplomat and politician.
 He served as Chief of the Malaysian Army from 1 January 1999 to 31 December 2002.

 Background

 Md Hashim bin Hussein is born in Johor Bahru on 2 June 1947.
 He is the second child from nine siblings and early educated in Malay College Kuala Kangsar and Royal Military College.

 Military Education & Service

 Md Hashim trained as a cadet in Royal Military Academy Sandhurst on 1963.
 Warfare knowledge is essential to him, he is also learning military techniques in Malaysia and in foreign countries in order to bring Malaysian Army to a higher standard of the time.
 Following are lists of his Alma mater: